 An individual who believes he or she has been a victim of a crime, and the police have not taken an arrest warrant for the accused, may file a complaint requesting a warrant for the arrest of another person.

 The cost to file a warrant application is $20 for each person you seek to have arrested.
 Individual applications must be completed for each person.
 If the crime alleged involves an act of domestic violence or a sex crime, there is no fee to file the warrant application.
-Please note the following steps to file the warrant application.
-First, you must file the warrant application to the Carnes Building, 160 Pryor Street, in Room J150.
-Then, submit payment to the accounting office in the Justice Center Tower, 185 Central Avenue, in Room TG700.
-Finally, return to Room J150, 160 Pryor Street, with proof of payment to receive court date.
+Please note you must file the warrant application at 136 Pryor Street, Suite C-103, Atlanta, GA 30303.

 Georgia law (OCGA Section 17-4-40) provides that except in limited circumstances, a citizen who wishes for another person to be arrested must file a warrant application.
 In Fulton County, the Magistrate Court has procedures to handle applications for arrest warrants.